PX4/PX4-Autopilot/nuttx/configs/pic32-starterkit/README.txt

       nsh> msconn

-    NOTE:  This modification is experimental and does not yet work properly!
-I can only occasionally get Windows to mount the RAM disk.
-I think there are still a few lurking bugs in USB device driver -- probably because the required MSC stall handling.
-However, this configuration is worth remembering for future USB MSC testing.
+    NOTE:  This modification should be considered experimental.
+IN the little testing I have done with it, it appears functional.
+But the logic has not been stressed and there could still be lurking issues.